The Bankrate promise

 How do I know if my loan has an acquisition fee?

-The easiest way to figure out if your lease comes with an acquisition fee is to ask the lender or dealer directly.
-If you already have the paperwork, read it carefully to determine whether there’s any mention of an acquisition fee.
+The easiest way to determine if your lease comes with an acquisition fee is to ask the lender or dealer directly.
+If you already have the paperwork, read it carefully to ensure you understand all the basics of the vehicle lease, including whether there’s any mention of an acquisition fee.

 Lenders are good at hiding fees within the fine print, so it may be difficult to spot.
 Acquisition fees can also be bundled into your monthly lease payment.
 Whether it’s paid upfront or part of your monthly lease installments, legally, lenders are supposed to disclose any fees or extra charges if you ask.